 The label says “The perfect blend for good times, family, and auld pals” and I think that’s probably about right.
 It’s not a dram to ponder over for hours on end.
 It isn’t going to stimulate your palate to new levels of ecstasy.
 It is, however, a solid, tasty, session-able wee whisky.

 I suppose it’s also a bit of a conversation piece.
-Bring this out among company and you can throw the cork away as you all relive favourite moments from Still Game.
+Bring this out among company and you can throw the cork away as you all relive your favourite moments from Still Game.
 A bit of a cash grab?
-Aye, but no one’s being forced to buy it and crucially, those that do fancy a bottle aren’t being fleeced of ridiculous amounts.
+Aye, but no one’s being forced to buy it and crucially, those that do fancy a bottle aren’t being fleeced for ridiculous amounts.
 So fair play.
-Good luck to the Craiglang boys in this, their comedy retirement.
+I say good luck to the Craiglang boys in this, their comedy retirement.

 For more on Jack and Victor whisky, visit here